On the Western edge of the Mediterranean, you’ll find the sprawling city of Valencia. As the third-most populous city in Spain, it has a lot to offer.

-- Hotel NH Collection Colon Valencia: Located on the border of Eixample and Old Town, this luxury boutique hotel is a convenient place to rest your head.
+- Hotel NH Collection Colon Valencia: Located on the border of Eixample and Old Town, this luxury boutique hotel is a convenient place to rest your head during your stay in Valencia.
 It’s also a charming little hotel with friendly staff that can help give you directions or recommendations.

-- Hotel Dimar: Staying at this hotel places you next to the old riverbed and on one of the main thoroughfares in the city.
-Whether you travel on foot or via public transport, you should have no problem reaching any part of the city from this hotel.
+- Hotel Dimar: Staying at this hotel places you next to the old riverbed and on one of the main thoroughfares in Valencia.
+Whether you travel on foot or via public transport, you should have no problem reaching any part of Valencia from this hotel.

 - Hotel Petit Palace Ruzafa: In the middle of the Ruzafa neighbourhood, this mid-range hotel is a little more affordable, yet still close to the main attractions.
 You’re also close to the best shops, cafes, and bars in the neighbourhood.

-✔ Best area to stay to get away from tourists
+✔ Best neighbourhood to stay to get away from tourists

 Benimaclet is on the north side of the old River Turia, which places you just a little further from the old district.
 If you want to get away from the crowds of tourists that line the streets of the other districts, this area is a nice retreat.
 You’re still connected to those areas via public transportation, so you’re never too far from the action.

 During the day, Benimaclet is a quiet neighbourhood.
 At night, the bars and concert venues come to life.
 These are some of the most popular destinations for the younger crowd, especially students.

 In the middle of the district, you’ll find the main church square.
 This square remains a common meeting point for locals and tourists.
 It’s also the focal point when local festivals are in full swing.